PeaceJam

 PeaceJam is a US-based global youth organization led by Nobel Peace laureates.
 It was founded by musical artist Ivan Suvanjieff and his wife, the economist Dawn Engle in 1993.

-PeaceJam was nominated for the Nobel Peace Prize eight times.
+PeaceJam has been nominated for the Nobel Peace Prize eight times.

 History

 PeaceJam was founded to serve as an educational outreach program on behalf of Nobel peace prize laureates to youths worldwide.
 In 2014 they launched their One Billion Acts of Peace campaign internationally that would help bring attention to the most pressing issues facing humanity.
 Over ninety million peace acts inspired by this campaign have been logged into the company’s website.

-Noble Peace Prize Laureates
+Nobel Peace Prize Laureates

 The organization is led by 14 Nobel peace prize winners: